 Aside from certain medical conditions, if you are prepared to take the time and effort, there's no reason you can't have long locks.
 That said, why can't some people grow long hair?
 There are 4 possible reasons, and ways to help boost hair growth:

-1. The aging process means our hair follicles gradually weaken, with some even ceasing hair production entirely.
+The ageing process means our hair follicles gradually weaken, with some even ceasing hair production entirely.
 This makes it very difficult to grow long, healthy-looking hair.
 A scalp massage when washing can help stimulate the blood flow and promote new hair growth.

 The quality of your hair directly affects the answer to how long can you grow your hair.
 The longer your hair, the higher the risk of seeing your lengths and ends thinning.
 Dry, brittle and damaged hair will break off more easily, therefore taking longer to grow out.
 Plus, the ends will likely be uneven and possible frizzy, hence the importance of quality haircare for long hair.
 We recommend the Inforcer anti-breakage collection by Serie Expert to strengthen and repair the hair, powered by Biotin and B6.

 Likewise, hair that has been subject to harsh treatments (straightening, perms, braiding, weaves etc.) may be more fragile and prone to breakage, either along the hair shaft or at the root itself.
 When growing your hair out, cut back on the pulling and over-styling.
 For damaged hair, visit your salon and ask about Powermix Force in-salon hair treatment, for fragile hair prone to breakage.